jimenezl/web-controlled-led-strips/README.md

 ###3.
 Modify Python File

-Open up the python file at /raspi/ledStripController.py and change the pin numbers on lines 9, 10, and 11 to the corresponding pin numbers used in your setup from step 2.
+Open up the python file at /raspi/ledStripController.py and change the first three variables (RED_PIN, GREEN_PIN, and BLUE_PIN) to the corresponding pin numbers used in your setup from step 2.

-Change line 13 to point to your server/displayData.php if needed.
+Change the fourth variable (DATA_URL) to point to your server/displayData.php if needed.

 Save and close the file.
 You might need to open it with root priveleges if it complains about not having permissions(ie. 'sudo nano /var/www/ledController/raspi/ledStripController.py')